albfan/git-ignore/t/README.md

 ## automation

-Although every test is executable by itselft an only depends on sharness, that's not operative. this test suite relays on [prove](http://search.cpan.org/dist/Test-Harness/bin/prove) and ancient and good-know [make](http://www.gnu.org/software/make/) to complete the test suite.
-Launch it with
+Although every test is executable by itself an only depends on sharness, that's not operative. this test suite relays on [autotools support for tap](https://www.gnu.org/software/automake/manual/html_node/Use-TAP-with-the-Automake-test-harness.html#Use-TAP-with-the-Automake-test-harness) to complete the test suite.
+Launch it with:

-    make

-or

-    make DEFAULT_TEST_TARGET=prove

-for tap output

-    make DEFAULT_TEST_TARGET=tap SHELL=/bin/bash
+    make check

-## Credits

-Makefile was shamelessly stolen from [git-integration](https://github.com/johnkeeping/git-integration/blob/master/t/Makefile)